 The Concordia University Archives is a climate-controlled storage facility located on the first floor of the F.W.J.
 Sylwester Library in the George R. White Library & Learning Center on Concordia's Portland campus.
-There are three archival collections housed in the Concordia University Archives:

 The Archives is a member of Archives West of the Orbis Cascade Alliance and its collections are searchable through the Archives West site.
 The collections are open to the public by appointment.